 A higher camera megapixel doesn't necessarily equate to high-quality photos or videos.
 Do your due diligence when looking for a smartphone with claims of incredible camera capabilities.
 The trend today on flagship devices is to put as much camera at its rear to cover as much room for photo or video-shooting customizations.
 Also, selfie cameras are not an exception.

 As a minimum requirement, you must be looking at a 16MP rear main camera and an 8MP selfie camera.
 Unfortunately, the camera sensors should be the real concern of any user.
-Even if the brand claims that it can shoot at 108MP, but the camera sensor is of lower quality, you might just be kidding yourself into believing that you're shooting at high MP quality.
+A camera sensor captures the light that comes in through the sensor to create a digital photo.
+It is responsible for the image's depth of field.

 If you're focused on the customizations and manipulation of images and videos, any camera app can do that for you.
 Again, the quality of the camera sensors must be scrutinized first before your purchase.
 If you're not too sure about it, you can always watch a YouTube vlog review to inform yourself.